The Collapsing Crime Rates of the ’90s Might Have Been Driven by Cellphones

 That paper led the Harvard sociologist Robert Sampson to joke with me, “This seems to be the month for economists overclaiming on crime.”
 (Levitt did not respond to my request for an interview.)

-Several people who I asked to review Edlund and Machado’s paper thought the size of the effect was probably too large.
+Several people whom I asked to review Edlund and Machado’s paper thought the size of the effect was probably too large.
 “It is not inconceivable that their theory was a contributing factor, but 20–30 percent seems like a lot,” said Inimai Chettiar, the director of the Brennan Center’s Justice Program, which did a large-scale review of the crime decline several years ago.
 For the period from 1990 to 1999, the Brennan Center found that all the following factors combined explained only about a quarter of the drop: increased incarceration, increased police numbers, aging population, growth in income, decreased alcohol consumption, and unemployment.
-They also concluded that the decrease in environmental lead exposure, crack use, and increase in abortions “possibly” had some effect.
+They also concluded that the decrease in environmental lead exposure and crack use and the increase in abortions “possibly” had some effect.

 The University of Leeds criminologist Graham Farrell, who is closely associated with the hypothesis that better security technology is the primary cause of the crime decline, also took issue with some of the paper’s data analysis.
 “At first glance, it seems to be that antenna [density] increased mostly after homicide already declined,” he wrote to me in an email.

-The data that the economists presented doesn’t match the chronology of the decline of homicides, especially considering that their proxy variable—how many antennas were up—would almost certainly precede cellphone usage by some period of time.
+The data that the economists presented don’t match the chronology of the decline of homicides, especially considering that their proxy variable—how many antennas were up—would almost certainly precede cellphone usage by some period of time.
 The timing, he said, is “not even close.”

 So many of the theories have what Farrell called “initial plausibility,” and data can be marshaled to support them.
 But when critics reanalyze the discovery, they find holes.
 The data don’t hold up across time, across cities, or across countries.
-It’s analogous to something like dark energy in physics—a sort of unexplained, unseen material that confounds the calculations that the different branches of the social sciences bring to bear on the problem.
+The problem is analogous to something like dark energy in physics—a sort of unexplained, unseen material that confounds the calculations of different branches of the social sciences.

 Read: America’s uneven crime spike